fastrgv/Asud/README.md

 Sudoku fans that get stuck will find that this app can help them to get a new perspective, using any PC or laptop.
-This package includes executables that run on Windows, and Linux.
+This package includes executables that run on Windows, OSX, and Linux.
 All source code, build scripts & resources are included.